Security for federation (Search Server 2008)

-Web browsers that use Basic authentication transmit passwords in an unencrypted form.
+Security Note: Web browsers that use Basic authentication transmit passwords in an unencrypted form.
 By monitoring communications on your network, a malicious user can use publicly available tools to intercept and decode these passwords.
 Therefore, Basic authentication is not recommended unless you are confident that the connection is secure, such as with a dedicated line or a Secure Sockets Layer (SSL) connection.

 Digest authentication relies on the HTTP 1.1 protocol as defined in the RFC 2617 specification at the World Wide Web Consortium (W3C) Web site.
 Because Digest authentication requires HTTP 1.1 compliance, some browsers do not support it.
 If a browser that is not compliant with HTTP 1.1 requests a file when Digest authentication is enabled, the request is rejected because Digest authentication is not supported by the client.
 Digest authentication can be used only in Windows domains.
 Digest authentication works with Microsoft Windows Server 2008, Microsoft Windows Server 2003, and Microsoft Windows 2000 Server domain accounts only, and may require the accounts to store passwords as encrypted plain text.

 User records are stored in the security accounts manager (SAM) database or in the Active Directory database.
 Each user account is associated with two passwords: the LAN Manager-compatible password and the Windows password.
 Each password is encrypted and stored in the SAM database or in the Active Directory database.